-- United will receive approximately 65.5% of New UPC's pro forma equity (subject to dilution under certain circumstances) in exchange for the \$1.435 billion face amount of UPC senior notes and senior discount notes (collectively the "United UPC Bonds") and the UPC Exchangeable Loan; - Third-party noteholders will receive approximately 32.5% of New UPC's pro forma equity (subject to dilution under certain circumstances) in exchange for their holdings; - UPC's existing preferred and ordinary shareholders, including United, will receive approximately 2.0% of New UPC's pro forma equity (subject to dilution under certain circumstances); - An agreement by the parties (other than UPC) to forbear on exercising rights and remedies relating to defaults on the senior notes, senior discount notes and the UPC Exchangeable Loan while the restructuring remains in effect; and - United will purchase up to €100.0 million of New UPC common stock or assets as part of UPC's restructuring (subject to reduction if UPC sells any assets, raises any non-dilutive capital prior to the closing of the restructuring or if the third-party bondholders participate pro-rata in the equity issuance).
+- United will receive approximately 65.5% of New UPC's pro forma equity (subject to dilution under certain circumstances) in exchange for the \$1.435 billion face amount of UPC senior notes and senior discount notes and €263.1 million face amount of UPC senior notes and senior discount notes (collectively the "United UPC Bonds") and the UPC Exchangeable Loan; - Third-party noteholders will receive approximately 32.5% of New UPC's pro forma equity (subject to dilution under certain circumstances) in exchange for their holdings; - UPC's existing preferred and ordinary shareholders, including United, will receive approximately 2.0% of New UPC's pro forma equity (subject to dilution under certain circumstances): - An agreement by the parties (other than UPC) to forbear on exercising rights and remedies relating to defaults on the senior notes, senior discount notes and the UPC Exchangeable Loan while the restructuring remains in effect; and - United will purchase up to €100.0 million of New UPC common stock or assets as part of UPC's restructuring (subject to reduction if UPC sells any assets, raises any non-dilutive capital prior to the closing of the restructuring or if the third-party bondholders participate pro-rata in the equity issuance).

-Netherlands under Dutch bankruptcy law (the "Dutch Bankruptcy Case").
+In order to effect the restructuring, on December 3, 2002, UPC filed a voluntary petition for relief under Chapter 11 of the United States Bankruptcy Code (the "U.S. Chapter 11 Case") with the United States Bankruptcy Court for the Southern District of New York (the "U.S. Bankruptcy Court"), including the pre-negotiated Reorganization Plan.
+In order to fully achieve the restructuring, including the distributions contemplated by the Reorganization Plan, it was necessary to effect the restructuring under the laws of The Netherlands.
+Accordingly, in conjunction with the commencement of the U.S. Chapter 11 Case on December 3, 2002, UPC commenced a moratorium of payments in The Netherlands under Dutch bankruptcy law (the "Dutch Bankruptcy Case").
 On December 3, 2002, UPC filed a proposed plan of compulsory composition (the "Akkoord") with the Amsterdam Court (Rechtbank) (the "Dutch Bankruptcy Court") under the Dutch Faillissementswet (the "Dutch Bankruptcy Code").
 UPC submitted a revision to the Reorganization Plan in the U.S. Bankruptcy Court and to the Akkoord in the Dutch Bankruptcy Court on December 23, 2002, and a subsequent revision on January 7, 2003.
 The U.S. Bankruptcy Court confirmed the Reorganization Plan on February 20, 2003.
 The Dutch Bankruptcy Court ratified the Akkoord on March 13, 2003.
 On March 21, 2003, InterComm Holdings L.L.C. ("ICH"), a creditor in the Dutch moratorium proceeding with a €1.00 claim and one vote, appealed the Dutch Bankruptcy Court's ratification of the Akkoord.
 The Dutch Court of Appeals is expected to rule on the appeal on or about April 15, 2003.
 UPC believes the appeal is without merit.
 The U.S. Bankruptcy Court has already overruled an objection brought by ICH in the parallel U.S. Chapter 11 Case.
 UPC does not expect that this appeal will affect the successful completion of UPC's restructuring, which is in its final stages.
 The appeal will, however, delay completion of the restructuring into the second quarter of 2003.